Will-chartrand/nvimo/README.md

 # nvimconfig
-My personal Neovim configuration that I've developed through highschool/university
+My personal Neovim configuration that I've developed throughout highschool/university

+Much of this configuration is tailored toward writing code as well as LaTeX documents.